Zuo Ci

 Zuo Ci (左慈), courtesy name Yuanfang, was a Chinese philosopher.
-He was a legendary personage of the late Eastern Han dynasty and the Three Kingdoms period (20 BC–280 AD) of China.
+He was a legendary personage of the late Eastern Han dynasty and the Three Kingdoms period of China.
 Though he is known to be from Lujiang Commandery (盧江郡; around present-day Lu'an, Anhui), the years of his birth and death are unknown.
 It is believed that he had existed before the collapse of the Han dynasty, and it is claimed that he lived until the age of 300.
 He learned his magic and path to longevity from the Taoist sage Feng Heng (封衡), and eventually passed his arts to Ge Xuan.